The Economic Development Engine: BOI

 Economic Impact Study for Boise Airport and other aviation

 facilities throughout the state approximately every 10 years.
-When
+In

-published in 2011, reflected that impact has increased to more than
+reflected that impact has increased to more than $1.3 billion.
+The

-$1.3 billion.
-The ITD Aviation Economic Impact Summary for BOI can
+ITD Aviation Economic Impact Summary for BOI can be viewed here.

 Based on the upcoming improvements planned for